-SUMCO has appointed five Independent Outside Directors.
-One is a person with expert knowledge of human resource development and organizational operation as well as experience in corporate management; one is an attorney; one is a certified public accountant and management consultant who has considerable knowledge and experience in finance and accounting; one is a person with wide experience and knowledge cultivated through experience in the public sector as well as many years of experience in corporate management; and one is a person with expert knowledge and experiences in data science, etc., cultivated through experience in the public sector and education fields.
+SUMCO has appointed six Independent Outside Directors.
+One is a person with expert knowledge of human resource development and organizational operation as well as experience in corporate management; one is an attorney; one is a certified public accountant and management consultant who has considerable knowledge and experience in finance and accounting; one is a person with wide experience and knowledge cultivated through experience in the public sector as well as many years of experience in corporate management; one is a person with expert knowledge and experiences in data science, etc., cultivated through experience in the public sector and education fields; and one is a person with expert knowledge and experience related to the capital market, cultivated through experience in pension investment institutions and institutional investors.
 Each Outside Director satisfies SUMCO's "Criteria of Independence" established in accordance with Tokyo Stock Exchange standards on the independence of Independent Directors, and has been verified to be free of potential conflicts of interest with general shareholders.